Tolch/qlik-switch/README.md

 - Ensure position values are valid for your use case

 ### Position 3 Options Not Showing
-- Make sure "Number of Positions" is set to "3 Positions"
+- Make sure "Number of Positions" is set to 3 or higher
-- The Position 3 settings appear dynamically
+- Position value fields appear dynamically based on the count

 ### Extension Shows Error
 - Verify Qlik Sense version is 3.0 or higher